What is a Material Take Off in Construction / Engineering?

 You’ll want to have an architectural rule, mechanical and electronic measuring wheels, and scaled measuring tapes available.
 You can use the ruler and measuring tapes for quick measurements in small dimensions but using the measuring wheel is both accurate and convenient.

 It’s possible there will be different circuits (two, three, or four-wire) on the same drawing.
-Trace each circuit with a coloured pen after you’ve finished measuring and use the same colour for the same type of circuit – such as red for two wire, green for three wire, and blue for four wire.
+Trace each circuit with a colored pen after you’ve finished measuring and use the same color for the same type of circuit – such as red for two wire, green for three wire, and blue for four wire.